celo-org/celo-monorepo/packages/docs/developer-resources/contractkit/reference/classes/_wrappers_metatransactionwallet_.metatransactionwalletwrapper.md

 *Defined in [packages/contractkit/src/wrappers/MetaTransactionWallet.ts:240](https://github.com/celo-org/celo-monorepo/blob/master/packages/contractkit/src/wrappers/MetaTransactionWallet.ts#L240)*

-Turns any possible way to pass in a tranasction into the raw values that are actually required.
+Turns any possible way to pass in a transaction into the raw values that are actually required.
 This is used both internally to normalize ways in which transactions are passed in but also public in order for one instance of ContractKit to serialize a meta transaction to